MattheusKasa/Hobbyz/src/assets/userstories.md

 As a user, I want to view post details for more information.

-As a user, I want to like a post to quickly show appreciation for others' content.
+As a user, I want to like a post to quickly show appreciation for others content.

 As a user, I want to view liked posts to revisit the content I've appreciated before.